New York–style bagel: Serving

-A fresh New York-style bagel is traditionally never toasted.
+A fresh New York–style bagel is traditionally never toasted.
+Some New York City bagel shops, like Murray's in Chelsea and Ess-a-Bagel at 21st and Third Avenue, have had no-toasting policies.
+Toasting of bagels in New York City is considered a bastardization and sacrilege.
+Former New York Times food critic Mimi Sheraton called the practice of eating toasted bagels obscene.

 Bagel with lox and schmear

 According to Jewish culinary historian Gil Marks, the Jewish community in New York City developed the bagel with lox and schmear in the 1930s as a kosher adaption of eggs benedict, which Jewish people are unable to eat due to eggs Benedict both containing pork and mixing dairy and meat (both of which are violations of kashrut, Jewish dietary law).
 This was unique to the Jews of New York City, as Jewish communities in Poland had traditionally spread schmaltz on their bagels, or had eaten them with cholent, or other various soups and as a dinner roll.